Why Small to Mid-size Nonprofits Are Turning to Fractional Fundraising

 The Reality Hit Fast

 Within weeks, Sarah was drowning.
 Grant deadlines slipped through the cracks, because she had no system to track them.
-Worse yet—she had no experience writing proposals.
+Worse yet, she had no experience writing proposals.

-As much as she understood the cause, she struggled to tell the nonprofit’s story.
-Because crafting a fundable appeal that moves donors to give is different than understanding the cause.
+As much as she understood the cause, she struggled to tell the nonprofit’s story, because crafting a fundable appeal that moves donors to give is different than understanding the cause.

-Fundraising with Sarah turned into damage control.
+Managing Sarah turned into damage control.
 The daily crises of running a nonprofit never stopped, and now fundraising was another fire to put out.

 With no experience in donor relations, Sarah began pushing the organization towards events, which just created more busyness with very little return on investment.

 After a difficult year, Sarah left, and the organization was right back where it started.
-Only now, they had lost both fundraising momentum and time.
+Only now they had lost both fundraising momentum — and time.

 How Much Does It Cost to Hire a Fundraiser?

-Hiring a fundraiser is a big investment — and getting it wrong is costly.
+Hiring a fundraiser is a big investment, and getting it wrong is costly.

 Here’s what different options look like: